 Our students are empowered to dig into the most pressing issues of our time, studying the effects of climate change aboard the Melosira, our research vessel and floating lab; testing new vaccines at our on-campus medical center; launching local start-ups; and working with refugees at Burlington community centers.

 On our campus, the doctor is in and ready to teach

-A new facility, “Discovery,” home to state-of-the-art teaching and research laboratories, opens in 2017.
-It’s part of a new STEM complex that will fuel the groundbreaking research in science, technology, engineering, and math already underway at UVM.
+A new facility, “Discovery,” home to state-of-the-art teaching and research laboratories, opened in 2017.
+It’s part of a new STEM complex fueling groundbreaking research in science, technology, engineering, and math underway at UVM.
 Research like engineering a way to heal lungs with a Band-Aid made from seaweed.
 Measuring humanity’s happiness millions of tweets at a time.
 And creating the world’s tiniest wrench—just under two nanometers wide—for manipulating single molecules.

 Set your sights

 Wherever you see yourself after college, UVM will help you get there.
-Our four-year plan for career success shows you all the steps to take in each year to land a great job after grad-uation or continue your studies in graduate school.
-Within six months of graduating, 93% of UVM students are employed or continuing their ed-ucation, and 94% of those employed are in a position related to their career goals.
+Our four-year plan for career success shows you all the steps to take in each year to land a great job after graduation or continue your studies in graduate school.
+Within six months of graduating, 92% of UVM students are employed or continuing their education, and 95% of those employed are in a position related to their career goals.
 Our students launch with the skills needed to create success for themselves and to lead humankind toward a better future.

 We’d love to hear from you.